• Recipes

 1 tablespoon of ginger minced or grated

-2 large onions finely sliced
+2 large onions sliced fine

-1 tablespoon of turmeric powder
+1 teaspoon of turmeric powder

-2 tablespoon of coriander powder
+2 tablespoons of coriander powder

 1 tablespoon of cumin powder